-Traveler’s diarrhea dietDiet - traveler's diarrhea; Diarrhea - traveler's - diet
+Traveler’s diarrhea dietDiet - traveler's diarrhea; Diarrhea - traveler's - diet; Gastroenteritis - traveler's

 Traveler's diarrhea is loose, watery stools.
 People can get traveler's diarrhea when they visit places where the water is not clean or the food is not handled safely.
 This can include third-world or developing countries in Latin America, Africa, the Middle East, and Asia.

-This article discusses what you should eat or drink if you have traveler's diarrhea.
+This article tells you what you should eat or drink if you have traveler's diarrhea.

 Traveler's diarrhea is rarely dangerous in adults.
 It can be more serious in children.